davidcocc/LetMeCook/README.md

 A .unitypackage file will be uploaded as soon as possible, making possible to build an .apk file which can be executed on the user's Android device.

-### ⚠️ Please keep in mind that A Internet connection is required for the app to work. ⚠️
+### ⚠️ Please keep in mind that a Internet connection and a working device camera are required for the app to work. ⚠️

 ## Credits 👨🏻‍👦🏻‍👦🏻

-This project has been realized for the Fundamentals of Data Science and Machine Learning exam in University of Salerno by:
+This project has been realized for the Information Visualization exam in University of Salerno by:

 [Coccorullo David](https://github.com/davidcocc)